 If the I2C HID device is not showing at all in the Windows device manager, that means Windows has not recognized it as such.
 The device will then be listed under the Other devices or Unknown devices category.

 If Windows directly supports the device, letting Windows automatically locate the driver for the device will work.
 If a not supported device is found, an external device driver for the I2C device is required.
-Almost all keyboards and mice are supported directly by Windows.
+Almost all keyboards and mice are supported directly by Windows, especially in the latest Windows versions.
 Third-party drivers are mostly required for touchpads, gaming devices, or other non-standard devices.

 Finding I2C Device Drivers